Todaiji Temple and Great Buddha: Emperor Shomu's Vision to Restore a Nation in Crisis

 Born as the First Crown Prince of the Fujiwara Clan

 Emperor Shomu was born in 701.
-He was the first crown prince of a lady of a powerful Fujiwara clan, Fujiwara Fuhito.
-Because of this maternal connection, the four uncles of the Fujiwara family increased their political power as Prince Shomu grew up.
-At last, they forced their main enemy, the left-wing minister Nagayao, to commit suicide in 729 to allow Shomu to ascend the throne.
-After the incident, they seized the reins of political power.
-But things suddenly changed.
-In 737, the four uncles died one after another.
-Emperor Shomu feared the Tatari (curse) of Nagayao.
-He was not only confronted with natural disasters and epidemics but also political power struggles and Tatari.
+He was the first crown prince born to a woman of the powerful Fujiwara clan, a daughter of Fujiwara Fuhito.
+Because of this maternal connection, the four Fujiwara brothers - his uncles - increased their political influence as Prince Shomu grew up.
+In 729, they forced their chief rival, the Minister of the Left, Prince Nagayao, to commit suicide, clearing the way for Shomu's accession to the throne.
+After the incident, the Fujiwara brothers firmly seized the political power.

 The Teaching of Kegon Buddhism Fulfilled Shomu's Fondest Wish